jBoatmoment/MKJ/vulnerabilities.md

 -Lack of rate limiters (DDOS vunerable)

 All sections:
-+Added meta security in html files
++Added standard meta security in html files

 about section:
 +HTTPS redirection